"Never discourage anyone..who continually makes progress, no matter how slow" -Plato

 Both classes were led by Ms. Chelsea Clark, a project coordinator in the Cincinnati Public School district and the Owner/Executive Director of Docere4Parents.
 All training materials, including an SAT Study Guide and study binder, were provided completely free of charge, paid for by booster dues and donations from individuals and private corporations.
 The free use of the City of Forest Park’s Fire Department Training Room throughout 2019 was evidence that the City Administration was behind our effort.

-Based on a bond issue that had been passed in 2016, a new 7-12 grade Middle and High School building was constructed and opened on March 8, 2021.
-On March 30, after Spring Break, in-person classes were resumed with Covid-19 mitigation protocols mandated.
-With approval and assistance from the school administration SAT Prep classes were able to be held in the new Winton Woods North Campus April 10, 17, 24, and May 1, 8, and 15, in a classroom provided free of charge, along with custodial services, at a value of $1,370.
+Based on a bond issue that had been passed in 2016, a new 7-12 grade Middle/High School building was constructed and opened on March 8, 2021.
+On March 30, after Spring Break, in-person classes were resumed with Covid-19 pandemic mitigation protocols mandated.
+With approval and assistance from the school administration SAT Prep classes were able to be held in the new Winton Woods North Campus April 10, 17, 24, and May 1, 8, and 15, 2021 in a classroom provided free of charge, along with custodial services, at a value of $1,370.
+The top picture on the HOME page shows the students who completed the 2021 class.